reworkhow/LPChoose.jl/tutorials/tutorial.md

 > made by Jinghui Li

 The LPChoose package is able to choose animals for sequencing given haplotype information using linear programming.
-There are two applications in this package: 1) identify minimum number of animals containing all unique haplotypes in the population; 2) identify a fixed number of animals whose haplotypes include as large a proportion as possible of the haplotypes present in the population given a limited budget.
+There are two applications in this package: 1) identify the minimum number of animals containing all unique haplotypes in the population; 2) identify a fixed number of animals whose haplotypes include as large a proportion as possible of the haplotypes present in the population given a limited budget.

 ## Installation